elalish/manifold/bindings/wasm/README.md

 Please see our usage [examples](https://github.com/elalish/manifold/tree/master/bindings/wasm/examples) to see how to interface this library with `three.js`, `<model-viewer>`, and `glTF`.
 Of particular note are the included libraries for lossless roundtrip of manifold meshes through glTF files, via a new extension: [EXT_mesh_manifold](https://github.com/KhronosGroup/glTF/pull/2286).

+## 3D Formats

+Please avoid saving to STL files!
+They are lossy and inefficient - when saving a manifold mesh to STL there is no guarantee that the re-imported mesh will still be manifold, as the topology is lost.
+Please consider using [3MF](https://3mf.io/) instead, as this format was designed from the beginning for manifold meshes representing solid objects.

+If you use vertex properties for things like interpolated normals or texture UV coordinates, [glTF](https://www.khronos.org/Gltf) is recommended, specifically using the [`EXT_mesh_manifold`](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Vendor/EXT_mesh_manifold/README.md) extension.
+This allows for the lossless and efficient transmission of manifoldness even with property boundaries.
+Try our [make-manifold](https://manifoldcad.org/make-manifold) page to add this extension to your existing glTF/GLB models.

 ## About the author

 This library was started by [Emmett Lalish](https://elalish.blogspot.com/).
 I am currently a Google employee and this is my 20% project, not an official Google project.
 At my day job I'm the maintainer of [\<model-viewer\>](https://modelviewer.dev/).
 I was the first employee at a 3D video startup, [Omnivor](https://www.omnivor.io/), and before that I worked on 3D printing at Microsoft, including [3D Builder](https://www.microsoft.com/en-us/p/3d-builder/9wzdncrfj3t6?activetab=pivot%3Aoverviewtab).
 Originally an aerospace engineer, I started at a small DARPA contractor doing seedling projects, one of which became [Sea Hunter](https://en.wikipedia.org/wiki/Sea_Hunter).
 I earned my doctorate from the University of Washington in control theory and published some [papers](https://www.researchgate.net/scientific-contributions/75011026_Emmett_Lalish).